 As set out above, Fastned has issued a number of corporate bonds over the last few years, each with a maturity period of 5 years.
 With respect to corporate bond issuances in 2020, Fastned raised EUR 13.4 million through the issuance of corporate bonds in July 2020 and EUR 17.1 million in November 2020.
-In 2020, Fastned also raised EUR 2.7 million in July 2020 and EUR 3.9 million in November 2020 through an exchange offer whereby (part of the) investors of bond with a maturity of December 2021 and June 2020 respectively, exchanged (part of) their bonds for new bonds.
+In 2020, Fastned also extended a number of investments up to EUR 2.7 million in July 2020 and EUR 3.9 million in November 2020 through an exchange offer whereby (part of the) investors with Bonds maturing in December 2021, June 2022 and December 2022, exchanged (part of) their bonds for new bonds.
 With respect to corporate bond issuances in 2019, on 21 March 2019 Fastned issued EUR 10.689 million and on 12 December 2019 Fastned issued EUR 12.177 million of corporate bonds bringing the total amount of corporate bonds issued as at 31 December 2019 to EUR 57.0 million.
 With respect to corporate bond issuances in 2018, on 30 October 2018 Fastned issued EUR 11.603 million of corporate bonds bringing the total amount of corporate bonds issued as at 31 December 2018 to EUR 34.102 million.
 The funding from the bond issuances is used to finance new station roll-outs and operating expenses.
 The interest on each of the corporate bonds issued amounts to 6% per annum, payable quarterly in arrears.
 The terms of each of the bonds are largely similar in all material respects except that the terms of the bonds issued by Fastned in 2016 entitles Fastned to repay all or part of the bonds at any time, however the terms of the later bond issuances in 2017, 2018 and 2019 provide that Fastned may elect to redeem all, but not some, of the bonds issued.
-Fastned is entitled to repay all or part of the bonds at any time.
+Fastned is entitled to repay the full amount of all or part of the bonds at any time.
 The bonds are unsecured and are not subordinated.
 There are no restrictions on the free transferability of the bonds, but trading in the bonds is very limited as they are not listed on any exchange.
-There are no covenants applicable to the bonds that could cause the outstanding amounts to be considered a short term liability as at 31 December 2020.
+There are no covenants applicable to the bonds that could cause the outstanding amounts to be considered a short term liability as at 30 June 2022.